trailblazer/trailblazer-finder/README.md

 ```

 ### Sorting
 Really simple sorting feature, fixing the pain of dealing with sorting attributes and directions.
-For the moment only sorting by a single attribute works, we're working on making it possible to sort by multiple attributes.
+Can sort by multiple columns/directions.

 #### Sorting Example
 ```ruby